 This module will cover an analysis of the financial sector of the economy.
 That is, an analysis of what happens in the market for money and other financial assets.
 It will also bring together real sector and financial sector analyses, to define general equilibrium of the economy and use it in analyzing economic issues and problems as well as possible policy measures to deal with macroeconomic problems.
 It will run through the second semester.
-Course Contents: Supply of money; demand for money; general equilibrium of the economy: IS-LM analysis; general equilibrium of the economy: Rational Expectations; Inflation and Unemployment.
+Course Contents: Supply of money; demand for money; general equilibrium of the economy: IS-LM analysis; general equilibrium of the economy: AD-AS analysis; general equilibrium of the economy: Rational Expectations; Inflation and Unemployment.